 In the run-up to doing my first half Ironman, the one thing I struggled with most was boredom when swimming.
 The hours in the pool added up and I got more and more frustrated.
 That was until one of my training partners introduced me to waterproof headphones (actually waterproof earphones) and this completely changed the way I train.

 It has been a couple of years now and I have tried a number of different models so I thought it high time to put together this list of the 10 best waterproof headphones for swimming.
-That said I don't think that this list only benifits swimmers, in fact these headphones will work well for almost any sport in which your headphones are going to get wet.
+That said I don't think that this list only benefits swimmers, in fact, these headphones will work well for almost any sport in which your headphones are going to get wet.
 They are perfect for all sorts of sports such as paddle boarding, surfing, kayaking etc.

-While this article covers the best waterproof headphones currently available if your don't need such a high level of protection you can check out our list of the absolute best sports headphones for 2017.
+While this article covers the best waterproof headphones currently available if you don't need such a high level of protection you can check out our list of the absolute best sports headphones for 2017.